 David Freis is a post-doctoral research associate at the Institute for History, Theory, and Ethics of Medicine at the University of Münster.
 He has studied history, political sciences, and gender studies at the University of Bochum.
 In 2015 he received a doctorate in history and civilisation from the European University Institute for a dissertation on the psycho-political programs of German-speaking psychiatrists in the interwar period.
 His current research interests include medical futures in cold-war Germany, the history of military medicine and medical humanitarianism, and the links between psychotherapy and mysticism in the twentieth century.

-Filippo M. Sposini is a Ph.D. student at the Institute for the History and Philosophy of Science and Technology (IHPST) at the University of Toronto.
-He was trained as a psychologist in Italy and the US and he worked in Health Promotion and Human Resources before moving to Canada.
-His research focuses on the emergence of the medical certification of insanity during the nineteenth century.
-Taking a transnational approach, he looks at the diffusion of the English system of certification in Canada, US, Australia, and New Zealand.
-Follow @fsposin
+Filippo M. Sposini is a Roy McMurtry Fellow in Legal History and a PhD Candidate at the Institute for the History and Philosophy of Science and Technology (IHPST) at the University of Toronto.
+Trained as a psychologist in Italy and the US, his research focuses on the emergence of the medical certification of insanity in the nineteenth-century.
+Taking a transnational approach, he looks at the diffusion of the “Imperial system of certification” in various jurisdictions, including England, Ontario, and Tasmania.
+His work appeared in the Canadian Medical Association Journal, the Journal of the History of Medicine and Allied Sciences, History of Psychiatry, and the International Journal of Law and Psychiatry.
+He is the Author of mindthepast an online resource for mental health and disability rights in history.